latest

 ARM

 "Base effects" refers to how economic values from a year ago affect the rate of change in economic data today.
-Take inflation for example.
-If inflation was high in the same month a year ago, that high value will drop out of the calculation when inflation is recalculated this month.
+Take inflation, for example.
+If inflation was high in the same month a year ago, that high value would drop out of the calculation when inflation is recalculated

 Bearish